fransschreuder/xpm_vhdl/README.md

 This library can probably be synthesized, however the intention is to use it with simulation only.
 If synthesis is needed, I recommend to use the original xpm library in Verilog that Xilinx provided.

+## Disclaimer

+This library was not created by Xilinx, but it should be functionally the same or similar to the Xilinx XPM library.

+This library has not completely been verified, if you find any bugs or limitations please report using the bug trackers.

+Known limitations:
+ * ECC mode and bit error injection is not implemented